Promoting British Values

 The DfE have recently reinforced the need "to create and enforce a clear and rigourous expectation on all the schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

-The government set out its definition of British values in the 2011 'Prevent Strategy', and these values have been reiterated this year (2015).
+The government set out its definition of British values in the 2011 'Prevent Strategy', and these values were reiterated in 2015.
 At Braunton Academy these values are constantly reinforced: we keep an audit of all such teaching and learning opportunities.

 At Braunton Academy, the students have many opportunities for their voices to be heard.
 We have detailed Academy and House councils which meet regularly to discuss issues raised by either the students or staff in the Tutor Group meetings.
 The Academy Council has its own budget and is able to genuinely effect change within the Academy.
 Please see the ’Student Voice’ page in the‘Student’ section of our website.